 5. Utilize data and platforms

-In the digital era, measuring an employee’s performance can be very data-driven.
-Assessing time management, quality of tasks accomplished, and even the impact of work does not have to be subjective.
-In fact, by using HR analytics, employees can see analysis of their performance and managers can identify areas for improvement.
+Measuring an employee’s performance can be very data-driven in the digital era.
+Assessing time management, the quality of tasks accomplished, and even the impact of work does not have to be subjective.
+In fact, by using HR analytics, employees can see an analysis of their performance, and managers can identify areas for improvement.
 Data takes the guesswork out of these metrics.

 If employees know the specific metrics that will be measured and analyzed, they can better self-manage and monitor their own performance.
-This is both empowering for employees, which promotes higher levels of motivation and conviction in doing a great job, and also gives them very practical tools for improving their performance with confidence.
+This empowers employees, which promotes higher levels of motivation and conviction in doing a great job, and gives them practical tools for confidently improving their performance.

-For a complete understanding of how to manage digital employee experiences, productivity, and engagement, look no further than Futurum Research’s “Enterprise Guide to Digital Adoption“.
+For a complete understanding of managing digital employee experiences, productivity, and engagement, look no further than Futurum Research’s “Enterprise Guide to Digital Adoption. “

 Bottom Line: Support and guide employees with data so that their performance strengths and weaknesses are concrete and not subjective.